 Tapas as a term has become popular all over the world, now even used to describe small plates dishes that may not have any culinary connection to Spanish cuisine.

 In Spain though, tapas is as much about the small plates as it is about the social and cultural aspects of having tapas.
 Tapas bars, rather than tapas restaurants are the norm because tapas is seen as something to accompany a social drink, rather than a meal you would go to eat without some social drinking.
 And almost all origin stories we’ll discuss see tapas as something that was offered along with ordering a drink, included in the price.

 In fact, many tapas bars do automatically offer a small tapa with every drink you order.
 Though it has become more common in the 21st century to order and pay for individual tapa along with drinks.

 Tapas is seen as a pre-meal way to have snacks with drinks before going for lunch or dinner.
-As it is typical for spaniards to eat main meals late, bar hopping for some tapas may start around noon, before going to a late afternoon lunch.
-And tapas can also lead up to a main dinner which likely starts after 9pm.
+As it is typical for Spaniards to eat main meals late, bar hopping for some tapas may start around noon, before going to a late afternoon lunch.
+And tapas can also lead up to the main dinner which likely starts after 9 pm.